canopas/android-developer-roadmap-2023/README.md

 ### Practicle 23
 #### Implement University directory application
 * Allow users to browse and search universities from all around the world.
-* The application should have a dropdown menu that allows users to select a country.
+* The app will have a one Activity
+  - Add dropdown to select the country
-* When a country is selected, the application should display a list of universities located in that country.
+  - When a country is selected, display a list of universities located in that country from API.
 * Use Hilt for dependency injection
 * GET Request API - http://universities.hipolabs.com/search?country={country name}
 * Write Unit test for viewmodel